 Reading in Key Stage 2

-In Key Stage 2, the children who have not completed the schools chosen SSP programme are assessed regularly, by the phonics lead teacher, to ensure that they have Phonics teaching pitched at the appropriate level.
-Children who did not pass the Phonics Screening Check in Year 2 are monitored to ensure that they have opportunities to reach the age related level of attainment.
+In Key Stage 2, the children who have not completed the schools chosen SSP programme are assessed regularly, by experienced phonics teachers, to ensure that they have Phonics teaching pitched at the appropriate level.
+Children who did not pass the Phonics Screening Check in Year 2 are monitored, to ensure that they have opportunities to reach the age related level of attainment.

 Reading from Year 2 onwards is supported using Accelerated Reader (AR).
 Children are assessed on this programme once they have completed our chosen SSP programme.
-AR assesses children on their comprehension skills on a regular basis through a ‘star test, which then gives the individual a targeted ‘reading range’.
+AR assesses children on their comprehension skills on a regular basis, through the ‘Star Test', which then gives the individual a targeted ‘reading range’.
 This range gives children the opportunity to choose a book that interests them and that will also continue to support them in their reading progress.
 Pupils take reading books home from the classroom and library to practise the skills they are learning in school.
 These books are banded according to language and comprehension level and when children are confident with their knowledge of the book they take a ‘reading quiz’ online, which gives them instant feedback on their success.
 If children are consistently succeeding in these quizzes, then they are encouraged to read books that are higher within their range.
-‘Star tests’ are carried out at least half termly, to ensure children are reading within their correct range.
+The ‘Star Test’ is carried out at least termly, to ensure children are reading within their correct range.

 We are very blessed to have a wonderful library area in both Key Stage buildings, which the children can access during school time.
 Each classroom also has an engaging and inspiring reading area, where classroom books are displayed and are accessible to children.
-A reading club is held, as an extra-curricular activity and enables the children within it to engage with new and exciting texts.
-Development of this in the future also hopes to enable children more input into the texts we have and use in school.
+As a school, we regularly update these areas with new/rotated books, to keep them fresh and engaging for the children.
+We have worked hard over the past two years to fund-raise, with the support of the PTA and our school community, to allow each year group to invest in quality texts for these areas.

 As reading underpins many areas of learning, our curriculum is linked to key texts, which drive both the core and foundation curriculum.
 Children learn to make links, explore in depth and discuss confidently their ‘Killer Facts’ and key content through engaging with a variety of authors, illustrators, books and texts, linked to the overriding theme of the topic.
 This changes half-termly and is adapted to engage the interest of the children each year, especially important in ensuring interest and engagement for our reluctant readers in Key Stage 2.

 We encourage a love of reading through daily whole class story time, where books are carefully selected to engage and excite our children.
-We also encourage the children to partake in ‘Extreme Reading’, where the children are asked to complete a fun book linked activity, such as bringing in photos of themselves reading in fun and unusual places.
+We also encourage the children to partake in different reading focused weeks, such as ‘Extreme Reading’, where the children are asked to complete a fun book linked activity, such as bringing in photos of themselves reading in fun and unusual places.
 Displays around the school inspire and express a strong and positive reading culture.

-We believe in offering a wide variety of opportunities to our pupils and therefore try to engage with a variety of activities throughout the year.
-We hold an annual Book Fair, celebrate World Book Day, have a Literacy focus week with a key author visit where possible and partake in author visits outside of school organised by our Literacy Network.
+We believe in offering a wide variety of opportunities to our pupils and therefore endeavour to engage with a variety of activities throughout the year.
+We hold an annual Book Fair, celebrate World Book Day and celebrate a Literacy focus week, with a key author visit where possible.

 The impact of Reading success in our school is measured through the following: